GmeroAlert/GmAlert/README.md

 Gmalert 2 is a lightweight, dependency-free feedback component that includes three built-in modules: **alert** (dialog boxes, modals), **message** (toast notifications), and **notice** (sliding notifications from the top or bottom).
 It supports custom colors, icons, and content.

 Feedback components are essential for any mature web system.
 While many UI component libraries include their own feedback solutions, finding a native JavaScript feedback component that is framework-agnostic is rare.
 That’s why I developed Gmalert.
-"Gm" comes from my online name "Gmero," and "alert" represents its notification function.
+"Gm" comes from my online name "Gmero" and "alert" represents its notification function.

 The v1 version of Gmalert was developed with core functionality and a size of around 18KB.
 However, feedback from users highlighted that the mobile experience was suboptimal.
 As a result, the focus of v2 development shifted towards optimizing for mobile devices.
 The less-used Information module was removed, the styles were overhauled, and pre-defined styles like error, success, and warn were eliminated.
 Customization of colors, icons, etc., was handed over to the user.
 These changes reduced Gmalert v2 to under 10KB.